 Why we picked the Acer Predator X25:

 If you are big into multiplayer games — particularly competitive shooters like Call of Duty or Apex Legends — your frame rate is far more important than the resolution of the game.
-That’s why a monitor like theis a great option for multiplayer gamers who want the smoothest experience possible.
+That’s why a monitor like the Acer Predator X25 is a great option for multiplayer gamers who want the smoothest experience possible.
 Its 240Hz display is the main feature that makes it ideal for these types of players, and here’s why.

 Most games are capped at 60 fps; however, that doesn’t mean a high refresh monitor won’t help you.
 A high refresh monitor in theory displays the most up-to-date information, and high refresh monitors also help prevent screen tearing, which is obviously very beneficial in multiplayer games.